franbulax/ad-to-r53-mirror/README.md

 # README #

-This is the DNS update lambda in "serverless" (https://serverless.com/)form.
+This is the DNS update lambda in "serverless" (https://serverless.com/) form.

 The DNS update lambda runs periodically and updates the nominated Route 53 zone from the nominated DNS server.